-B. Opportunistic Dissemination
+3.2.
+Opportunistic Dissemination

 Even in presence of infostations, opportunistic vehicle-to-vehicle communication can greatly enhance the performance of the above protocol by enabling the dissemination of messages in a broader area at a very small additional cost.
-To this end, we let the vehicles (subscribers and non) which have heard a message store it and retransmit it when detecting a subscriber in the vicinity.
+To this end, we extend the above protocol by letting the vehicles (both subscribers and non-subscribers) which have heard a message store it and retransmit it when detecting a subscriber in the vicinity.
 This allows for opportunistic exploitation of vehicles which in any case have heard the information and can act as additional carriers for the information in the persistence area and beyond it when vehicles exit it.
 Interestingly, if no subscriber is encountered, no additional traffic is generated, thus effectively implementing an interest-driven routing scheme in which messages propagate only in areas populated by subscribers, possibly extending the persistence area defined by the application.

-C. Ad-hoc Persistence
+3.3.
+Ad-hoc Persistence